MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-process-consolidations.md

     |When the dimension value code in the business unit is to be consolidated to a different dimension value code in the consolidated company.|Fill in the **Consolidated Code** field.<br /><br /> **NOTE:** The contents of the field should be the dimension value code that is contained in the consolidated company.
 For more information about how to consolidate dimension information, see [How to: Set Up Dimensions and Dimension Values](../Finance/how-to-set-up-dimensions-and-dimension-values.md).|

 ## Exporting Data for Consolidations
  If a business unit is located in another database, you must export the consolidation data to a file before it can be consolidated.
 Each company must be exported separately.
-For this purpose, use the **\($ B\_91 Export Consolidation $\)** batch job.
+For this purpose, use the **Export Consolidation** batch job.

  After the batch job is run, all the entries in every general ledger account are processed.
 For every combination of selected dimensions and date, the contents of the entries' **Amount** fields are totaled and exported.
 The next combination of selected dimensions and date with the same account number is processed, then the combinations in the next account number are processed, and so on.